shakesb3ard/TestPot/README.md

 - 🗑️ Detects file deletion
 - 🔄 Detects file renaming
 - 👀 Detects file access
+- Sends a post request to VT to check file hashes
+- Gives the user an option to upload a file

 Each event is:
 - Timestamped in **UTC**